alvindaiyan/goTalk/README.md

 # To Run
 1. Install Golang to your computer,
 2. Checkout the project,
-3. Go to the project folder and run `go run imServer.go`.
+3. Go to the project folder and run `go run imServer.go` to start the server.

-The default port is 9000, can be changed in imServer.go.
+The default port is 9000 (localhost:9000/send), can be changed in imServer.go.

+The login services is not implemented yet.

 Currently, the project has not connect to any database but will in the future.